nikolaAV/skeleton/algorithm/trim/README.md

    trim_if(pin,[](const auto& ch){return !isdigit(ch);});
    // output: "2301"
 ```
 Example 3.
 Input sequence is a list with elements of `int`.
-Leading and trailing characters before requested marker (digit:0) must be rejected.
+Leading and trailing characters before and after the requested marker (digit:0) must be rejected.
 ```cpp
    list<int> bounded_sequence = { 1,3,6,-9,6,-23, 0,1,2,3,4,5,6,7,8,9,0, -100,99,7,4,2,56 };
    trim_if(bounded_sequence,[](int v){return v!=0;});